Talk openly and often with your healthcare provider. It will help you make the best choices for your care.

 - Should I stop drinking alcohol?

-- Can you recommend some cervical cancer support groups for myself and my family?
+- Can you advise some support groups for my family and me?

 - What are the chances my cancer will come back after treatment?